Prof. Hugh Hansen – Director

-Daan Erikson is a Research & Conference Fellow for the Fordham Intellectual Property Institute.
+Daan Erikson is a Senior Research & Conference Fellow for the Fordham Intellectual Property Institute.
 Daan studied Entertainment Media and Identity at NYU’s Gallatin School of Individualized Study.
 After earning his B.A. cum laude, Daan furthered his studies of media and intellectual property and received his J.D. from Loyola Law School in Los Angeles.
 During law school, he served as a judicial extern to the Honorable Richard Fruin at Los Angeles Superior Court and interned with HBO’s Santa Monica office.
 Additionally, he spent his third year as a visiting student at Fordham Law School.

 Grace Aviles – Research Assistant

 Grace Aviles is a research assistant for the Fordham Intellectual Property Institute and a current second year student at Fordham Law.
 She is interested in government regulation and policy, and is excited about the work the IP Institute does in advancing the necessary and meaningful policy discussions on intellectual property policy.
 Grace is also a member of the Fordham Intellectual Property, Media, and Entertainment Law Journal.

 Alex Bussey is a Research & Conference Fellow for the Fordham IP Institute.
 Alex graduated from Fordham Law School, Magna Cum Laude, in 2013.
 At Fordham, Alex was the Senior Articles Editor for the Intellectual Property, Media, & Entertainment Law Journal and an intern at the Samuelson-Glushko Intellectual Property & Information Law Clinic.
 He was also one of the founding board members of the Fordham Art Law Society.
 Alex earned a B.S. in Biology and B.A. in Studio Art from Bethel University in Saint Paul, Minnesota.